When it comes to finding the quintessential day or weekend trip from Los Angeles, you cannot go wrong with a Santa Barbara day trip.

 One Day in Santa Barbara Itinerary

-While visitors could easily spend more than one day in Santa Barbara and not get bored, it is also a fantastic place to take a day trip or overnight stop on a Highway 1 road trip.
-So if you’re wondering what to do on a day trip to Santa Barbara from Los Angeles or elsewhere in Southern California or the Central Coast, then this is an excellent starting point.
+While visitors could easily spend more than one day and not get bored (particularly if you make some stops along the drive from LA to Santa Barbara), it is also a fantastic place to take a day trip or overnight stop on a Highway 1 road trip.

 After coffee, take the time to go from a leisurely stroll along Santa Barbara’s main beach.
 Start from the harbour and lazily stroll along the lovely palm tree-lined path, past the iconic Stearns Wharf (Santa Barbara’s pier) and enjoy the beautiful expanse of soft, white sand.

-If you’re not keen to walk around the city, it can be a great idea to rent a bicycle for your Santa Barbara day trip.
+If you’re not keen to walk around the city, it can be a great idea to rent a bicycle.
 There are multiple bike-hire places scattered throughout the downtown and beach areas and the city itself is flat and very cycle-friendly.

 Late morning is the perfect time to get started in an active sport.
-Whether that be a surf lesson, a kayak trip, renting a stand-up paddleboard or going for a hike, there are numerous opportunities to get active in the great outdoors during your one day in Santa Barbara itinerary.
+Whether that be a surf lesson, a kayak trip, renting a stand-up paddleboard or going for a hike, there are numerous opportunities to get active in the great outdoors!

 After you’ve worked up an appetite being active during your morning, it’s time to take it a little bit easy in your afternoon in Santa Barbara.

 Take the time to enjoy some lunch at one of Santa Barbara’s world-renowned eateries.
 You can get food from virtually any cuisine in this Californian city, however, the Mexican food is really something special.